34 – Forward–backward hand movement in forward bend (Zengo shotei undō)¶

 - the hands move back toward the feet

-The movement is driven by the shoulders and upper body, while the hips remain relatively stable.
+The movement takes place through the shoulders and upper body while the hips remain relatively stable.

 Purpose¶

-- increase flexibility in the hamstrings and lower back
+- increase mobility in the hamstrings and lower back

 - mobilize the hips and pelvis